 |0, 0, 255||255, 0, 255||255, 255, 255|

-The following is another program that allows the user to enter the RGB codes into three different textboxes and when he/she clicks the display color button, the background color of the form will change according to the RGB codes.
-This program allows users to change the color properties of the form at run time.
+The following is another program that allows the user to enter the RGB codes into three different textboxes and when he or she clicks the display color button, the background color of the form will change according to the RGB codes.
+The output is shown in Figure 3.3.